odog96/cml-rapids/README.md

 Now that we have a feel for how this works, lets look at a more advanced feature engineering pipeline.
 For our simple feature engineering pipeline, we only used the main training table and didn't look at the other tables in the dataset.

-For our advanced feature engineering pipeline, we will include some of this auxiliary data and also engineering some additional features.
+For our advanced feature engineering pipeline, we will include the auxiliary data and also engineering some additional features.

 Open the Comparing_Frameworks.ipynb file to see compare how cudf and pandas compare.